 Sensitivity of the Net Pension Liability to Changes in the Discount Rate.
-The following presents the College's proportionate share of the TRS net pension liability as of June 30, 2021 and 2020 calculated using the discount rate of 7.50%, as well as what the College's TRS net pension liability would be if it were calculated using a discount rate that is one percentage point lower (6.50%) or one percentage point higher (8.50%) than the current rate (dollars in thousands).
+The following presents the College's proportionate share of the TRS net pension liability as of June 30, 2022 and 2021 calculated using the discount rate of 7.25% and 7.50%, respectively, as well as what the College's TRS net pension liability would be if it were calculated using a discount rate that is one percentage point lower (6.25% and 6.50%, respectively) or one percentage point higher (8.25% and 8.50%, respectively) than the current rate (dollars in thousands).